AuthFace: Towards Authentic Blind Face Restoration with Face-oriented Generative Diffusion Prior: Experiments

 \subsection{Ablation Study}

-We conduct ablation studies on CelebA-Test and WebPhoto-Test to assess the effectiveness of every part of our method.
+We conduct experiments to demonstrate the effectiveness of the proposed face-oriented fine-tuning and time-aware latent facial feature loss, as shown in Table~\ref{tab:ablation} and Fig.~\ref{fig:ablation}. \textit{In addition, we present qualitative and quantitative ablation study results for the losses used in face-oriented fine-tuning on the text-to-image task; please refer to the supplementary material for further details.}

-\textbf{Effectiveness of Face-oriented Fine-Tuning:} We conducted an ablation study to evaluate the effectiveness of face-oriented tuning, as shown in Tab.~\ref{tab:ablation} (a) and (b).
+\textbf{Effectiveness of Face-oriented Fine-Tuning:} We conducted an ablation study to evaluate the effectiveness of face-oriented tuning on WIDER-Test, as shown in Tab.~\ref{tab:ablation} (a) and (b).
 In experiment (a), the original SDXL is used as the base model, and ControlNet is initialized with it.
 In experiment (b), the fine-tuned SDXL is used as the base model, and ControlNet is initialized with this fine-tuned version.
-Except for the MANIQA score on the CelebA-Test dataset, experiment (b) consistently outperforms experiment (a), highlighting the necessity of face-oriented tuning for the generative diffusion prior.
-Notably, in the WebPhoto-Test dataset, experiment (b) excels across all metrics, including CLIPIQA (0.6833 vs. 0.6276), MUSIQ (72.35 vs. 67.01), and MANIQA (0.5810 vs. 0.5252).
-Experiment (b) enhances facial details such as eyebrows and skin texture (red box, first row in Fig.~\ref{fig:ablation}) and eyelashes (red box, second row).
-Additionally, it reduces errors in key facial features, resulting in clearer eyes (red box, first row) and better restoration of teeth (blue box, second row).
+Except for the MANIQA score, experiment (b) consistently outperforms experiment (a), highlighting the necessity of face-oriented tuning for the generative diffusion prior.
+Experiment (b) enhances facial details such as eyebrows and skin texture (red box in Fig.~\ref{fig:ablation}) and eyelashes (red box), which align the great improvemnt on the TOPIQ-FACE score.
+Additionally, it reduces errors in key facial features, resulting in clearer eyes than experiment (a)'s.
+However, it also results in the artifacts in the teeth areas.